 What is melasma?

-Melasma, also known as chloasma , is a pigmented skin condition characterized by localized hyperpigmentation, usually seen on the face.
-This hyperpigmentation appears as brown or grayish spots, often irregular in shape, and appears mainly on the cheeks, forehead, chin, and upper lip .
-These spots can vary in size, shape, and intensity of pigmentation.
+Melasma, also called chloasma , is a pigmentary skin condition characterized by localized hyperpigmentation, usually observed on the face.
+This hyperpigmentation manifests as brown or grayish patches, often irregular in shape, and appears primarily on the cheeks, forehead, chin, and upper lip .
+These patches can vary in size, shape, and intensity of pigmentation.

 Although melasma can affect anyone, it is more common in women of childbearing age and those with darker skin.